Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/sample-data.md

-## 5. Add sample data and US Core resources
+## 4. Add sample data and US Core resources

-The Inferno (g)(10) suite requires both the US Core profile and data to be loaded in order to pass the test.

 We have created a Powershell script that will load US Core artifacts and test data quickly for testing.
 Open [this script](../scripts/Load-ProfilesData.ps1), change the variables at the top, and execute.